Impairments in traffic

 - Hidden functional disability: Hearing impairments or epilepsy.

 Visual impairment & blindness

-People with visual impairments may (but do not have to) carry a white cane when moving around in traffic.
-They carry it partly because it helps them get around, but also because it makes other people aware of their disability.
-The white cane is known all over the world.
+Some people with visual impairments use a white cane when moving around in traffic.
+They use it partly because it helps them to get around, but also because it makes other people aware of their disability.
+The significance of the white cane is recognised all over the world.

 Signals with the white cane